Sageder/Otis/README.md

 ## Setup

-To use Chipster, you need a Mac with Xcode installed.
+To use Otis, you need a Mac with Xcode installed.
 Follow these steps to get started:
 1. Clone this repository to your local machine.
 3. Open the project in Xcode.
 4. Run the project on your Mac.